 Des Moines, IA 50319

 The CCB grant selection committee will score the 2014 (FY15) grants 9:30 AM on September 3rd at the 4th Floor Conference Rooms, Wallace Builing, 502 E. 9th St., Des Moines.
-The date will be set in early August.
 It is very important that persons with grants under consideration attend this meeting to answer questions from the committee.
 Free parking is available in the ramp just west of the Wallace Building.

 New for the FY15 Grant Round: The REAP Grant application has been updated and reformatted by reducing four pages and making it more user friendly for the applicant.
 For grants due August 15, 2014, both old and new applications will be accepted.
 The scoring criteria has not changed.